claragt/clara-portfolio/posts/example-post.md

 Individual tickets cost £600 + VAT each (£720 inc VAT).

-Tickets are discounted if you book 3 or more tickets for colleagues in the same organisation - £540 + VAT each.
-Get in touch to get a quote for group tickets.﻿
+We offer a 10% discount if you purchase 3 or more tickets for a group of colleagues from the same workplace, and a 15% discount for groups of 12 or more (get in touch [ucdtrainingcourse@gmail.com](mailto:ucdtrainingcourse@gmail.com) for bigger groups).

-3 tickets: £1,620.00 + £324.00 VAT = £1,944 inc VAT

-4 tickets: £2,160.00 + £432.00 VAT = £2, 592 inc VAT

-5 tickets: £2,700.00 + £540.00 VAT = £3,240 inc VAT

-6 tickets: £3,240.00 + £648.00 VAT = £3, 888 inc VAT

-> We can also take payment by purchase order & invoice for an extra fee, get in touch with us at [ucdtrainingcourse@gmail.com](mailto:ucdtrainingcourse@gmail.com) to pay this way.
+We can also take payment by purchase order & invoice for an £50 fee, get in touch with us to pay this way.

 We have a [template justification letter to attend](https://docs.google.com/document/d/1NJGJYjOQ9SwhtcPQbW55NSsNVGB-d2sONouFnQ2DiDw/edit?usp=sharing), which you're welcome to use.